-Method or presentation and number of classes (lecture, seminar, field training) type of subject: lecture and seminar.
-Number of lessons: 28+14 in the given semester
+Method or presentation and number of classes (lecture, seminar, field training) type of subject: lecture, seminar, practice.
+Number of lessons: 14+14+14 in a semester

-Additional (specific) methods and features (if any) applicable to the transfer of the given knowledge: Lectures and supplementary materials will be available in the Moodle system.
+Additional (specific) methods and features (if any) applicable to the transfer of the given knowledge: Lectures and supplementary materials will be available in the Elearning system.